 How to make:

-- Then mix the carrot, cabbage and chopped onion;
+- Then mix in the carrot, cabbage, and chopped onion;

-- Pour the dough into a frying pan with oil, spreading in the shape of a pizza;
+- Pour the batter into a frying pan with oil, spreading it in a pizza shape;

-- After starting to grill, put some stuffing like bacon and turn the dough;
+- After it starts grilling, add some filling like bacon and flip the batter;

-- Then put other toppings like chives, cheese, katsuobushi, ginger and others;
+- Then add other toppings like green onions, cheese, katsuobushi, ginger, and others;

-- Make your art with mayonnaise and help yourself;
+- Make your art with the mayonnaise and serve yourself;

 To understand better, we recommend watching the videos;